Richard Meaghan: A crisis of masculinity – Picasso and painting me

 Like the growth of bacteria in The Petri Dish, the subversive beliefs of a highly moralistic and repressed society have spread, resulting in a deep-rooted concern that we must carefully choose our words and actions for fear of insulting or offending people and consequently ridiculed and outcast by our peers.
 This, together with gender stereotypes that wrongly perpetuate a narrative that masculinity is problematic, has led me to question how my art will be received.
-Indeed, experience of backlash against my paintings without questioning the narrative behind them has already taken place.
+Indeed, experience of backlash against my paintings without questioning the narrative behind them has already begun.
 However, just as it is no longer acceptable to restrict women, it is no longer acceptable to disregard the issues of men, in a world where gender equality is imperative.

 For some time I knew these works needed to be made but my concerns superseded the possibilities of their making.
 Lockdown gave me the time to think and finally give myself the permission to paint me. sion to paint me.

 'A Handful of Cock is Worth More than Two in a Libertarian Bush' 2021 oil and pastel on panel 120cm x 150cm